derrickburt/derrickburt.github.io/opengis/malawi/index.md

 hv226=95 or 	    --no cooking
 hv226=96 or		   --cooking with 'other' fuel
 HV207=9;
---deleted 156 household records with missing data for our purposes --resulting in ## records
+/*deleted 156 household records with missing data for our purposes resulting in ## records*/
 ```
 </p>
 </details>